 Matthew A. Schnurr

-I am an Associate Professor in the Department of International Development Studies at Dalhousie University in Halifax, Nova Scotia, Canada.
+I am a Professor in the Department of International Development Studies at Dalhousie University in Halifax, Nova Scotia, Canada.
 My research interests focus on the politics of agricultural development in Sub-Saharan Africa.

 Peer-Reviewed Articles

 Schnurr & Dowd-Uribe.
 (2021).
 Anticipating farmer outcomes of three genetically modified staple crops in sub-Saharan Africa: Insights from farming systems research.
-Journal of Rural Studies
+Journal of Rural Studies, 88, 377-387.

 The research presented in this paper offers a different evaluative approach for new GM crops by taking inspiration from farming systems research (FSR).
 We use the conceptual starting point of FSR scholarship—the farming system—to conduct an exploratory predictive analysis of three GM crops currently in the experimental pipeline: Water Efficient Maize for Africa (WEMA) …